chipsalliance/chisel/docs/src/explanations/dpi.md

 ## Open Array
-Chisel Vector is lowered into an open array.
+Chisel Vector is always lowered into an open array.

 ```c++
 extern "C" void sum(const svOpenArrayHandle array, int* result) {
   // Get a length of the open array.